 Detailed state of knowledge and aim

-Global warming will cause an increase in average surface temperatures by 1.0 – 3.7 °C by 2100 AD and the Arctic is expected to warm even more rapidly (IPCC 2014).
+Global warming is predicted to cause an increase in average surface temperatures by 1.0 – 3.7 °C by 2100 AD and the Arctic is expected to warm even more rapidly (IPCC 2014).
 Plant populations can adjust to these novel conditions through dispersal to colder sites, but this is not an option for Arctic populations, which are at the thermal edge of their range.
 Plants must therefore respond to these changes on site, either through phenotypic plasticity (the ability of the same genotype to produce different phenotypes under different environmental conditions) or through adaptive evolution (selection for traits that enhance fitness under warmer conditions, leading to changes in genetic structure) (Conner and Hartl 2004).

 Numerous studies have examined the effects of warming on plants (Arft et al. 1999, Rustad et al. 2001), usually using either experimental manipulations (e.g. Arft et al. 1999, Hartley et al. 1999)) or natural climate gradients (e.g. Scheepens and Stöcklin 2013).
 Studies using experimental manipulation are usually short term, while evolutionary changes in plants usually take few generations (see review in Dunne et al. 2004).
 Studies have indeed indicated that long term effects of warming will be different than short term effects (Shaver et al. 2000).
 On the other hand, natural climate gradients, like differences in latitude, longitude or aspect, used to predict the long term effects of warming climate suffer from the limitation that also many other factors that can effect organisms differ along these gradients (see review in Dunne et al. 2004).